Picolab/console/README.md

 If the expression entered, when incorporated into the test ruleset, causes a compile-time error, the bad ruleset will still be registered with the pico engine, in an inactive state.

-When this happens, you will have to delete it manually in the Engine Rulesets page.
+When this happens, you will have to manually delete the child pico (in the About tab of your pico), and the test ruleset (in the Engine Rulesets page).

 ## sample expressions